The Best Neighborhoods in Brooklyn - A Data-Driven Guide

 Tips for Home Buyers in Brooklyn

 • The journey may take longer than you expect.
-You'll need to visit several apartments or homes before finding the right one for you.
+You'll need to visit several apartments or homes before finding the one that's right for you.
 Inventory is still quite limited, and it might take some time to locate available options.

-• It’s important to find professionals you trust to advocate for you.
-A real estate agent is one component but also a lawyer and lender who are intimately familiar with the Brooklyn market.
+• It’s essential to find professionals you trust to advocate on your behalf.
+A real estate agent is one component, but also a lawyer and lender who are intimately familiar with the Brooklyn market.

 • If you’re really not sure where to start, spend a Sunday visiting an Open House.